sf-wdi-22-23/modules-23/w02-working-with-objects/d1-dawn-arrays-objects/README.md

 // arr is now ['a', 'b', 'sea', 'd']
 ```

-The method we'll usually use to **D**elete data from an array is called `splice`.
-The `splice` method has to take in a start index and a number of things to remove.
-It returns the element(s) it removed.
+The method we'll usually use to **D**elete data from the middle of an array is called `splice`.
+The `splice` method requires a start index and a number of things to remove.
+It returns a new array with the element(s) it removed.

 ```js
 // arr is now ['a', 'b', 'sea', 'd']